 When you are executing a real estate project, cost overruns can mean life or death for your vision.
-Therefore, it is critical that before you even sign off one check for the project to understand what costs you might incur.
+Therefore, before you even sign one check for the project, you should understand what costs you might incur.

 Since uncovering every aspect of a project is part of the DNA of a feasibility study, you can have complete visibility on your costs.
 Once you have all the expenses at hand, you will then be able to tell, through the study, what overruns to expect and how to plan for them.

-The more mistakes in costing that your feasibility study can uncover, the better.
+The more mistakes in cost that your feasibility study can uncover, the better.
 You would rather make these mistakes on paper than in the middle of a running project.

 At the end of the day, your ultimate source of confidence for your project has to be its projected success.
 Depending on the result of your feasibility study, you can develop (and deepen) a level of trust in your project.

-That comes especially handy if you are undertaking such a development for the first time.
-Aside from just giving you confidence concerning the project, it can signal to other stakeholders that you may have a viable plan.
+This especially comes in handy if you are undertaking such a development for the first time.
+In addition to giving you confidence concerning the project, it can signal to other stakeholders that you may have a viable plan.